-In 2023, homeowners occupied 58.2% of all occupied housing units, while the remaining 41.8% were occupied by renters.
-The share of renters is relatively high for a rural market, such as the Emporia Site PMA, and the 2,034 renter households estimated in 2023 represent a sufficient base of support for the subject site.
+In 2024, homeowners are estimated to occupy 59.2% of all occupied housing units, while the remaining 40.8% are occupied by renters.
+The share of renters is relatively high for a rural market, such as the Emporia Site PMA.

-The household sizes by tenure within the Emporia Site PMA, based on the 2023 estimates and 2028 projections, were distributed as follows:
+The household sizes by tenure within the Emporia Site PMA, based on the 2024 estimates and 2029 projections, were distributed as follows: